cmembreno2/sendgrid-email-communication-node/README.md

 # sendgrid-service-send-email-api

-Service to send sendgrid dynamic templates
+Service to send sendgrid dynamic templates and sigle mail